rocioberken/galaxicav1/README.md

+Hello MS Team!

+Here's the app and a preview link: https://msdashboard.vercel.app/

+Feel free to share any comments or suggestions.

+If I had a little more time, I'd work more on the table and drawer animations.
+For mobile devices, I decided to hide two columns of information to prevent horizontal scrolling and improve accessibility.

+****** Original Request *****

 # UX Developer SSR.
 Challenge

-Hi MS team!

-Here's the app and a preview link

-Please feel free to share with me any comments or feedback.
-If I had a little more time, I would work more on the table and drawer animations.
-For mobile, I decided to hide two columns of information in order to avoid a horizontal scroll and improve

 ## The Challenge